Hannah Spearritt breaks her silence on death of Paul Cattermole: 'I can't stop crying'

 Paul and Hannah dated for seven years, before splitting in 2006.
 They briefly got back together in 2015, but ended it after three months.

-Hannah revealed he was looking forward to their upcoming sell-out tour the most out of the group.
+In one particularly sad confession, Hannah revealed Paul was looking forward to their upcoming sell-out tour the most out of the group.

-But six months before the tour was due to start, the band’s tour manager texted her telling her he had “sad and tragic news”.
+Seemingly full of life in the weeks before his death, Hannah said Paul’s death was “all the more tragic” because “he was looking forward to the tour the most out of all of us”

+She went on to confess that he just “wanted to have fun and enjoy it”.

 Mum-of-two Hannah, has tried to get through it by spending time with her partner Adam Thomas, 42, and their kids.
 She says she holds it together in front of Taya, four, and Tora, two.
 But once she starts, she “can’t stop crying”.